TeamPiped/Piped-Kubernetes/README.md

 WORK IN PROGRESS

-This repo will house an Helm chart for Kubernetes deployments.
+This repo will house a Helm chart for Kubernetes deployments.